 Gabriel is still talking here.
 He was the one, having “the appearance of a man,” who “came and touched” Daniel after he was told that “the ‘chazown’ is for even “’more’ days” beyond the “mar’eh”!
 While news of the “mar’eh” caused him to faint, and he became “sick certain days” (Daniel 8:27), the revelation of the “chazown” struck him “dumb” and he “retained no strength” (Daniel 10:14-17).
 By now, after hearing Gabriel’s extensive exposition in chapter 11, Daniel must have recovered.

-So, from our perspective, “that time” refers to the “general period of time” depicted somewhere between verses 30 and 45 in Daniel 11 as the point when “Michel” will “stand up.”
+From our perspective, “that time” refers to the “general period of time” depicted somewhere between verses 30 and 45 in Daniel 11 as the point when “Michael” will “stand up.”

-So, what is the significance of His standing “up?”
-Although we see “the Ancient of days” sitting in judgment (Daniel 7:9, 22), “one like the Son of man” (called “Michael” in this verse) is seen coming and standing before the Father in verse 13 at the beginning of the Investigative Judgment.
-But, since “the Father judgeth no man, but hath committed all judgment unto the son” (John 5:22), we have reason to believe He had been sitting in judgment during its investigative phase while “the sanctuary” (Daniel 8:14) was being “cleansed.”
+What is the significance of His standing “up?”
+Although we see “the Ancient of days” sitting in judgment (Daniel 7:9, 22), “one like the Son of man” (called “Michael” in this verse) is seen coming and standing before the Father (Daniel 7:13) at the beginning of the Investigative Judgment.
+But, since “the Father judgeth no man, but hath committed all judgment unto the son” (John 5:22), we have reason to believe Michael had been sitting in judgment during its investigative phase while “the sanctuary” (Daniel 8:14) was being “cleansed.”